 American retailers have, on average, around $1.43 in inventory for every dollar of sales they generate.
 Sometimes, though, this just isn’t enough.
 This is because there are many variables that influence the number of products you sell, such as surges in consumer demand and general market conditions.

-Maintaining safety stock levels reduce stock-outs and ensure customers receive their products on time.
+Maintaining this type of stock level reduces stock-outs and ensure customers receive their products on time.
 Safety stock is useful in the following circumstances:

 - Consumer demand changes